DAVID J. WILLIS ATTORNEY

 If the parties cannot agree on what constitutes fair market value, then two appraisers shall be promptly selected, one by OWNER and another by HOLDER.
 The two appraisers selected shall proceed to promptly determine the fair market value of the Property, taking into consideration its condition, the comparables, and any outstanding indebtedness, liabilities, liens, and obligations relating to the Property.
 The appraisers shall deliver their respective reports within thirty (30) days.
 If the two appraisers arrive at different valuations, then these two valuations shall be averaged in order to produce a final valuation.
 The final valuation shall be binding on both parties.
 Each party waives the right to contest the final valuation in court.
 The costs of the appraisals shall be split equally between OWNER and HOLDER.

 The ROFR is a useful tool which stops short of being an executory device, but only so long as one does not try to stretch the language in order to make it an option by a different name.
-This most commonly occurs when a price is specified.

 Information in this article is proved for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
 No attorney-client relationship is created by the offering of this article.
 This firm does not represent you unless and until it is expressly retained in writing to do so.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.